-J June 30, 2021
+September 30, 2021

-(\$ in millions) Gradual (a) Instantaneo ous
+in millions) Gradual (a) Instantaneous

 Change in interest rates

-+200 basis points \$ (1 (1 (1) 159)
++200 basis points \$ 82 \$ (69)

-+100 basis points (71) (70)
++100 basis points 70 53

--25 basis points (b) 1 (43) (96)
+-25 basis points (b) (27) (54)

-- (a) Gradual changes in interest rates are recognized over 12 months. - (b) Our models currently assume rates do not go below zero.
+(a) Gradual changes in interest rates are recognized over 12 months.

+(b) Our models currently assume rates do not go below zero.

 The implied forward rate curve was steeper in 2021 as interest rates were at or near historical lows across the curve on December 31, 2020.
 The impact of this change is reflected in our baseline net financing revenue projections.
-As of June 30, 2021, we expect an upward instantaneous interest rate shock scenario to have a modest negative impact to the baseline forecast, primarily due to a shift from floating-rate to fixed-rate assets, our continued shift in funding to retail deposits, and offsetting impacts from our derivative hedging position.
+As of September 30, 2021, we expect an upward instantaneous interest rate shock scenario to have a modest impact to the baseline forecast as the repricing of our asset base, combined with the benefit of our pay fixed swap position, is expected to largely offset assumed repricing of our liabilities, primarily deposits.

 The exposure in the downward instantaneous interest rate shock scenario is largely driven by floating-rate assets and prepayment risk, as well as limited assumed repricing of liquid deposits.

 Our risk position is influenced by the impact of hedging activity which primarily consists of interest rate swaps designated as fair value hedges of certain fixed-rate assets and fixed-rate debt instruments, and pay-fixed interest rate swaps designated as cash flow hedges of certain floating-rate debt instruments.
-We also have the ability to utilize interest rate floor contracts designated as cash flow hedges on certain floating-rate assets.
 The size, maturity, and mix of our hedging activities are adjusted as our balance sheet, asset liability management objectives, and interest rate environment evolve over time.